noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 The color of the hair covering the War King’s body changed from red to black...
 And it looked like he had turned into an incarnation of a burning black flame.

-[When you f*cking fight!
+[When you fucking fight!
 You have to start with introducing yourselves and then, you ready your stances!
 And now, you’re telling me that you acted like trash and surprised attacked them...
 Are you trying to embarrass me!!?!]